 - Educational Ambassadors support educational outcomes for foster children by giving advice, offering coaching and mentoring, and attending meetings as representatives for foster carers and children.

-- Experiential Educators work mostly on a one to one basis with children in care who are unable to attend school.
-They teach skills like cooking and lead experiential activities that encourage independence.Language Ambassadors work with children and carers whose first language is not English, including children seeking asylum or disabled children who use other forms of communication such as British Sign Language or Makaton.
+- Experiential Educators work mostly on a one to one basis with children and young people in care who are unable to attend school.
+They teach skills like cooking and lead activities that encourage independence.Language Ambassadors work with children and carers whose first language is not English, including children seeking asylum or disabled children who use other forms of communication such as British Sign Language or Makaton.

 - Recruitment Ambassadors are the face of the Compass Fostering family!
 They attend events to talk to people about fostering, distribute flyers and attend meetings with our recruitment team.
 They help spread the word about fostering so we can find a home for every child who needs one.